GalSim-developers/JAX-GalSim/CONTRIBUTING.md

-# Contributing to JAX-GalSim
+# Contributing to Galaxim

-Everyone is welcome to contribute to this project, and contributions can take many different forms, from helping to answer questions on the [discussions page](https://github.com/GalSim-developers/JAX-GalSim/discussions), to contributing to the code-base by making a Pull Request.
+Everyone is welcome to contribute to this project, and contributions can take many different forms, from helping to answer questions on the [discussions page](https://github.com/GalSim-developers/Galaxim/discussions), to contributing to the code-base by making a Pull Request.

-In order to foster an open, inclusive, and welcoming community, all contributors agree to adhere to [JAX-GalSim code of conduct](CODE_OF_CONDUCT.md).
+In order to foster an open, inclusive, and welcoming community, all contributors agree to adhere to [Galaxim code of conduct](CODE_OF_CONDUCT.md).

 ## Contributing code using Pull Requests